EvelynPloetz/Deep-LASI/docs/source/documentation.rst

    The menu for loading image data

-TRacer asks you to choose the data files, and you can open all the files from each channel at a time.
+*Deep-LASI* asks you to choose the data files, and you can open all the files from each channel at a time.
 After a short time, the following window (figure 12) will open to take the measurement parameters.
 The first box is for the sum of exposure time and frame transfer.
 For example in case of measuring with the exposure time of 50 ms, and the frame transfer of 2.2 ms, we can enter 52.2.

 .. figure:: ./../figures/documents/Fig_12_Measurement_Parameters.png
    :width: 400